saraxstrenger/seniordesign/RecSystem/README.md

 ```
 pip3 install -r requirements.txt
 ```
+you may want to install requirements in a virtual environment.

 This is the "brain" of the reccomendations.
 Here you'll find three scipts for creating recommendations:
 1. EmbeddingRecommender.py
 2. CollabFilterRecommender.py